What are England’s chances of winning Rugby World Cup 2019?

 However, it’s not as dire as one might think.
 In fact with a bit of luck there is no reason why Eddie Jones’ men can’t make it all the way to the final.

 England’s first bit of ‘luck’ comes in the way the competition is set up.
-England will be avoiding the power houses of the All Blacks, South Africa and Ireland until the semi finals.
+England will be avoiding the power houses of New Zealand, South Africa and Ireland until the semi finals.
 Instead, England will face France and Argentina, who also are in questionable form, in the pool stages with the possibility of a hit or miss Wales in the quarter final – all games they should come out on top of.

 STH Live has broken down England’s chances of exiting their pool all the way through to making it to the final of the biggest sporting event of 2019.